kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 # Coexistence with HTTP/2 Priorities

-When connecting to a HTTP/2 server, a client that uses this header-based prioritization scheme SHOULD send a `SETTINGS_HEADER_BASED_PRIORITY` settings parameter (0xTBD) with a value of zero.
-An intermediary SHOULD set the settings parameter for a connection it establishes when and only when all the requests to be sent over that connection originates from a client that utilizes this header- based prioritization scheme.
+When connecting to a HTTP/2 ({{RFC7540}}) server, a client that uses this header-based prioritization scheme SHOULD send a `SETTINGS_HEADER_BASED_PRIORITY` settings parameter (0xTBD) with a value of zero.
+An intermediary SHOULD set the settings parameter for a connection it establishes when and only when all the requests to be sent over that connection originates from a client that utilizes this header-based prioritization scheme.

 The existence of this settings parameter instructs the server that recognizes the settings parameter to use the header-based prioritization scheme instead of